kvshw/luminaire/README.md

 - Component creation is completed.
 Cypress also integrated.
 1st testing done with App.js which ran successfully.

+(09.08.2023)

+- Referencing error was present and it was solved and edited a few name references.

 ## How It's Made:

 **Tech used:** HTML, CSS, JavaScript, React, Material UI